 I said ‘Please repeat your agent ID again’, and he did, and I said ‘Okay.
 I just want you to know that you have been recorded, in stating that there is no foreclosure.’”

-After that ordeal was finished, we closed on the house and Kate had all the money she needed to move to San Antonio to start a new career and a new life.
+After that ordeal was finished, we closed on the house.
+Kate had the money she needed, moved to San Antonio, and started a new life and career.

 So to recap, here’s the path we recommend for halting foreclosure: